jmcalalang/f5-automation-toolchain-lab/docs/module3/lab1.rst

 ..
 Note: This example was chosen as an everyday use case.
 However, AS3 has been extended to include many BIG-IP objects, including security modules, FQDN, Service Discovery, and many more features.
 Examples of those configurations can be found on CloudDocs_ and used in this lab.

-.. warning:: While looking for your AS3 created objects make sure you choose to view your partition individually, or read-only for all.
+.. warning:: While looking for your AS3 created objects make sure you choose to view your partition individually, or All Read Only.

 Return to your BIGIP1 TMUI in Chrome; navigate around the UI and see the created objects from our declaration.